Darkbblue/GameData_Salt_and_Sanctuary/README.md

 # GameReference
-Collected or created for players as reference
+Collected or created data for players as reference.

+Each folder for a sperate game or series.